tajpatel58/PyTorch-Practice/PyTorch-Notes.md

     6. Max Pooling Example: consider a 4x4 matrix, which can be divided into 4 2x2 matrices.
 If we take the max of each of the sub-matrices, and arrange them to make a matrix, we then end gone up with a 2x2 matrix.
 (16 features -> 4 features in the next layer.)
 - Reducing the number of features, reduces the chances of our model being overfit.
 - The process of applying convolutional filters and pooling layers is called "Feature Learning" this is because typically in a Fully Connected Neural Network we assume the features are independent.
 (Otherwise coefficients can be grouped) In a picture, it's rare that the pixel intensities are independent.
 If we imagine a picture of the a purple flower, by knowing one pixel is purple, it's likely some of the surrounding pixels are also purple.
 This feature learning process tries to minimise the lack of indepdence by reducing features.
+- The fully connected layers in the network can be thought of as the "Classification" layer.

+### Transfer Learning:
+- Transfer learning is the process of adapting an already trained model for a new/similar use case.
+- For example if we had a model that classifies cars into brands, we could then adapt this model to classify cars into brands and colours.
+- Formally, a model that is already built for a first task, is used as the starting point for a second task.
+- Transfer learning typically changes the Fully Connected layers weights but the Feature Learning layers weights will be the same as the pre-trained model.